-At the provincial level, an average of 51% of funding is comes from sources other than those listed above.
-In this college, 50% of the college funds are derived from the Department of Education grant.
+At the provincial level, an average of 24% of funding comes from sources other than those listed above.
+In this college, 12% of the college funds were derived such sources (i.e. the Department of Education grant).
+This places a heavy burden on the college's income generating capacity.
+Notably, the college gets a substantial funding boost through student fees, which account for 75% of the total income.